Charlotte Gainsbourg: Acting

 Gainsbourg grew up on film sets, as both of her parents were involved in the film industry.
 She stated that her mother had pushed her into acting, believing that she wanted to be an actress and encouraging her to make her motion picture debut playing Catherine Deneuve's daughter in the film Paroles et Musique (1984).

 In 1986, Gainsbourg won a César Award for "Most Promising Actress" for An Impudent Girl.
-That same year Gainsbourg appeared in the film Charlotte for Ever about a man who develops incestuous desires for his teenage daughter after his wife dies.
-Written and directed by Gainsbourg's father Serge Gainsbourg, who also took the role of Gainsbourg's father on screen, the film heightened the controversy that had resulted from Gainsbourg's debut single Lemon Incest, which had similar themes and also was created and sung with her father Serge, causing press speculation that the material was autobiographical.
+That same year, Gainsbourg appeared in the film Charlotte for Ever about a man who develops incestuous desires for his teenage daughter after his wife dies.
+Written and directed by Gainsbourg's father Serge Gainsbourg, who also took the role of Gainsbourg's father on screen, the film heightened the controversy that had resulted from Gainsbourg's debut single "Lemon Incest", which had similar themes and also was created and sung with her father Serge, causing press speculation that the material was autobiographical.

-In 1988, she appeared together with her mother in a set of films Kung Fu Master and the documentary drama Jane B. by Agnes V., both directed by Agnès Varda.
-In 1993, Gainsbourg made her English-speaking debut in The Cement Garden, written and directed by her uncle, Andrew Birkin.
+In 1988, she appeared with her mother in the films Kung Fu Master and the documentary drama Jane B. by Agnes V., both directed by Agnès Varda.
+In 1993, Gainsbourg made her English-language debut in The Cement Garden, written and directed by her uncle, Andrew Birkin.
 Her stage debut was in 1994, in David Mamet's Oleanna at the Théâtre de la Gaîté-Montparnasse.
-In 1996, Gainsbourg starred as the title character in Jane Eyre, a film adaption of Charlotte Brontë's 1847 novel.
+In 1996, Gainsbourg starred as the title character in Jane Eyre, a film adaptation of Charlotte Brontë's 1847 novel.
 In 2000, she won the César Award for "Best Supporting Actress" for the film La Bûche.

 In 2003, Gainsbourg starred in 21 Grams, with Naomi Watts, Sean Penn and Benicio del Toro.
 In 2006, Gainsbourg appeared alongside Gael García Bernal in Michel Gondry's The Science of Sleep.
 In 2007, she appeared as Claire in the Todd Haynes-directed Bob Dylan biographical film I'm Not There, also contributing a cover version of the Dylan song "Just Like a Woman" to the film soundtrack.
 In 2009, she won the award for Best Actress at the 2009 Cannes Film Festival for the film Antichrist.
 Gainsbourg starred in the French/Australian production The Tree, released in 2010, and in Lars von Trier's science fiction disaster film Melancholia.
 She was on the jury for the 62nd Berlin International Film Festival in February 2012.
 In May 2012, Confession of a Child of the Century premiered, in which she starred alongside the British musician Pete Doherty.